WaterFutures/water-futures-battle/docs/problem/system-description/sources.md

 ### Water Sources

 Water sources represent the entire process of water abstraction and treatment consolidated at a single location.
-Each source has a nominal production capacity which represents a hard limit on the amount of water that can be delivered in any 24-hour window.
+Each source has a nominal production capacity which represents a hard limit on the amount of water that can be delivered throughout any consecutive 24-hour window.

 In the BWF, three macro-types of water sources are modelled: groundwater, surface water, and desalination.
 The main trade-off is that groundwater sources are generally smaller (< 30 $Mm^3/year$) and cheaper to operate, as the water has higher quality and requires less treatment.